LTV vs LTC: Debt in Commercial Real Estate Projects

-Now that we’ve covered the various components of financing for a commercial real estate transaction – the “capital stack” – let’s take a look at leverage, and specific aspects of the debt portion of the capital stack.
+Now that we’ve covered the various components of financing for a commercial real estate transaction – the “capital stack” – let’s take a look at LTV vs LTC, and specific aspects of debt in the capital stack.
 Though lending in commercial real estate is more complex than in single-family transactions, and the underwriting process more onerous, the basic premise is the same: the lender assesses how safe it is to lend to a prospective borrower, and sets terms accordingly (or opts not to issue a loan at all).

 From an investor’s perspective, leverage is the practice of using borrowed money for the acquisition, development, or improvement of an asset.
 In other words, seeking greater absolute returns by deploying other people’s money.
 From a lender’s perspective, the greater the leverage, the greater the risk, as the borrower is correspondingly putting less of their own capital on the line.